jcornford/jcornford.github.io/_posts/2017-02-26-ruminating on the ridge.md

 Note we are not including the intercept term $\beta_0$ in the cost function, and, further on, I will assume input matrix $X$ has been centered around
 0, so we no longer need to augment it with a column of ones in order to incorporate $\beta_0$ in our matrix notation.
-Also, it is equally important to appreciate that the $\beta$ vector solution will be dependent on the units, or scaling, of the inputs - so the inputs should be standardised  before solving for $\beta$.
+Also, it is equally important to appreciate that the $\beta$ vector solution will be dependent on the units, or scaling, of the inputs - so the different inputs (or columns of $X$) should be standardised  before solving for $\beta$.

 ## Closed form solution